 2. Closeness without Community: Surrounded by millions of people, our culture screams loneliness.
 Perhaps like Cain, we are all tempted to be led to wander by our own sense of guilt, hardness of heart, and fear of retribution.

 3. Worship of Outward Beauty: Be careful to not be enticed by a culture that is committed to physical pleasure, beauty, and charm.
 It is truly the sin that is crouching at your door that desires to master you

 4. Pride in Passion: The last characteristic of Cain’s civilization is pride, culminating in an arrogant defense of murder.
 Cain complained that his punishment was more than he could bear yet he refused to repent for killing his brother.

 The only answer is Jesus.
 John 3:35-36 NKJ says this, “The Father loves the Son and has given all things into His hands.
-He who believes in the Son has everlasting life; and he who does not believe the Son shall not see life, but the wrath of God abides on him.”
-The cry within the heart of humanity is to come home to the Father, otherwise they will be ‘restless wanderers’ the rest of their lives.
+He who believes in the Son has everlasting life, and he who does not believe the Son shall not see life, but the wrath of God abides on him.”
+The cry within the heart of humanity is to come home to the Father, otherwise, they will be ‘restless wanderers’ for the rest of their lives.
 Jesus came to eradicate the wandering orphan spirit forever.
 He is the way, the truth, and the life, and the only way to the Father is through Him.